 Your fall travel essentials list will depend on your destination and planned fall activities.
 After all, some parts of the country are a lot chillier than others during this transitional season.

-At bare minimum, however, you’ll need to pack a jacket or a coat for each camper on board.
-You don’t want a day’s outing ruined because you’re too cold to enjoy it.
+At bare minimum, however, you’ll want a jacket or a coat for each camper on board.
+You’ll also want several days’ worth of outfits with layers for each person.

-If you’re going to be spending ample time outdoors, choose lightweight, moisture-wicking materials that will help keep you warm and dry even if you’re sweating.
+If you’re going to be outdoors, choose lightweight, moisture-wicking materials that will help keep you warm and dry even if you’re sweating.
 If you’re planning on taking a long walk around a city or hiking through a scenic natural park, you’ll also want to make sure you have some sturdy shoes.
-Hiking boots are wonderful, especially if they’re waterproof, but they can also be quite heavy if you’re not used to walking long distances.
-If you’re only planning to go a few miles or are staying mostly in urban areas, a decent pair of sneakers or even tall waterproof rainboots will suffice.

 Packing Tips for Fall Travel